• Skip to primary navigation

 While the shortbread biscuits cool, you can make your whipped cream topping.

-Alternatively, simply use store-bought whipped cream (and you can even find vegan whipped cream made from coconut milk in many grocery stores nationwide).
+Alternatively, use store-bought whipped cream or Cool Whip.
+You can also find vegan whipped cream made from coconut milk in many grocery stores nationwide.

 Assemble Those Shortcakes